 An ’About Me’ page is one of the most important parts of your portfolio, website, or blog.
 This page is where prospective employers, potential clients, website users, and other professional and personal connections go to learn about who you are and what you do.
 And it's an ideal resource for promoting your professional brand.

-Writing an ‘About Me’ page or section for yourself is never easy.
+It can be challenging to write about yourself.
 However, the good news is if you follow the formula and tips below, you should be able to generate an engaging ‘About Me’ statement without too much of a struggle.

-Could lose traffic if your "About Me" page is focused too much on you and not on what you can offer your reader.
+Could lose traffic if your 'About Me' page is focused too much on you and not on what you can offer your reader.

 Can turn people away if you don't respond quickly to comments or contact requests.

 Use this space to describe your credentials, expertise, and goals.
 What’s the best way to start?
 The following exercises can be helpful in figuring all of that out, and will help you determine what to include based on your target audience.

 Spend about five minutes on each question.
-You can use the ‘example’ answers to give you an idea of what that answer might sound like in its final form but be sure to use your own words.
+You can use the example answers to give you an idea of what that answer might sound like in its final form, but be sure to use your own words.

 1. What are you currently doing (in regard to your career) and how did you get there?

-Madison is a director of brand marketing, with experience managing global teams and multi-million-dollar campaigns.
+Madison Blackstone is a director of brand marketing, with experience managing global teams and multi-million-dollar campaigns.
 Her background in brand strategy, visual design, and account management inform her mindful but competitive approach.